 The gooseneck can be adjusted so that the bathroom item is in the correct location for the person to use body motion against the item to accomplish the intended task.
 Looking for an inexpensive one that is easily accessible?
 The BESTEK may be of help.
 The bottom clamp is strong, and the top clamp can hold onto bathroom items without a lot of assembly.

 Gerry Kinney uses an elastic arm band that slides onto his residual limb to hold his toothbrush and other items (including his utensils when he eats without his prosthetic devices on).

 You’ll notice Gerry’s shower in the bathroom.
 Strategically placed sponges, automatic soap dispensers and faucet levers (like those below) can make showering a more independent affair.
-A bare back scrubber can also be helpful.

 There are even full body dryers, like the one pictured below, which you can see in Gerry’s shower in the video above.
 The dryer is the long white object in the corner.
 You can also see some body sponges connected to automatic soap dispensers (which you can also see in the photo at the top of this article).

 If the gooseneck clamps don't work for you for razors and deodorants there are other ways to shave or apply deodorant allow the person to use their residual limbs.
 One of our therapists took these picture at an Enhancing Skills for Life event: